Cwantic/Documentation/Design/Modification.md

 Set the number of repetition of the copy (default = 1).

 {: .warning }
->ATTENTION, the restraints, node and element properties, DLCS, lump masses, SIF will also be copied but not the loads on the elements or nodes.
+>ATTENTION, the restraint, node and element properties, DLCS, lump masses, SIFs will also be copied but not the loads on the elements or nodes.

 A preview shows where the copy will take place.